Iggy's Reckin' Balls: Development

 Iggy's Reckin' Balls was developed by Iguana Entertainment and published by Acclaim Entertainment.
 The game was pitched by Jools Watsham, drawing picturing and describing the game to Acclaim, who rejected the idea.
 Watsham, with the help of programmers Carl Wade and Ian Dunlop, created a prototype in two weeks and was approved by Acclaim to make the game.
 N64.com first revealed its development in 1997 with details such as its tentative title "Wrecking Balls" and having similar gameplay to Putty Squad.
 Development began in March 1997 and concluded in early June 1998, programmed into a 4 megabyte cart.
 The grappling hook mechanic was inspired by 1988's Bionic Commando.
 It was released for the Nintendo 64 in 1998.
+Following Acclaim's bankruptcy, Throwback Entertainment bought at auction part of their catalog in 2006, including Iggy's Reckin' Balls.

 Reception

-Iggy's Reckin' Balls received mixed reception from critics.
+Iggy's Reckin' Balls received mixed reception from critics, holding a rating of 69.35% based on thirteen reviews according to review aggregator GameRankings.

-Following Acclaim's bankruptcy, Throwback Entertainment bought at auction part of their catalog in 2006, including Iggy's Reckin' Balls.